 Now we have our list of outside commitments – be they work, leisure, health, family or social – and we have identified when we’re at our best and worst in regards to study, we need to combine all this with our course guides and semester plan into a weekly timetable.

 Firstly, aim to attend all lectures, tutorials and labs.
-ECHO and online components are great resources if you need them, but, Alison explains, “Lectures and tutorials provide structure and routine, as well as necessary boundaries for study.”
+Panopto and online components are great resources if you need them, but, Alison explains, “Lectures and tutorials provide structure and routine, as well as necessary boundaries for study.”
 Also, nothing replaces being there and soaking up the knowledge like a caffeinated sponge.
 Fill those times in.

 Now fill in permanent commitments, like your gym routine, sports, work (if it’s regular shifts), also any TV shows you can’t skip or watch at a time of your choosing.